Table of Contents

 - BX167810A-00 pans for the BB-PDC20 Virtuoso Plus.

-It appears that there are difference in the pans.
+It appears there are differences in the pans.
 I ordered the pan for the BB-PAC20 from Richmond Hill.
-I was looking at several days to replace the pan.
 It arrived July 5.

 Warmed ingredients and warmed Dough Rising